YuShuanHsieh/trello-transform/README.md

 Small project for transform json file exported from trello to customized output.

+## Why to use
+When you create lots of cards on trello board and want to group important information from them.

+## How to use

+`go run main.go -p ./trello.json`

+- `-p`: the path of your json file

 ## How it work

 1. Export `json file` from trello board